Higher-Order Sinusoidal Input Describing Functions for Open-Loop and Closed-Loop Reset Control with Application to Mechatronics Systems: The Proof of Theorem

 \section{The Proof of Theorem \ref{thm: closed-loop HOSIDF}}

-\begin{proof} Consider a closed-loop reset control system in Fig. \ref{fig1:RC system} with a sinusoidal reference input signal \( r(t) = |R|\sin(\omega t) \), under Assumptions \ref{assum: closed-loop stability} and \ref{assum:2reset}.
-This proof derives the HOSIDFs for this closed-loop system through three steps.\\ \textbf{Step 1: Construct the Block Diagram for Sinusoidal-Input Closed-Loop Reset Control System as Shown in Fig. \ref{fig: CL_Block_Diagram_Harmonics_a}, Decomposing \(v(t)\) into Its \(n\)-th Harmonic Components, Expressed as \(v(t) = \sum\nolimits_{n=1}^{\infty} v^n(t)\).}
+\begin{proof} Consider a closed-loop reset control system, as shown in Fig. \ref{fig1:RC system}, with a sinusoidal reference input signal \( r(t) = |R|\sin(\omega t) \), under Assumptions \ref{assum: closed-loop stability} and \ref{assum:2reset}.
+This proof derives the HOSIDFs for the closed-loop system in three steps.
+The approach follows a similar process to the proof in \cite{ZHANG2024106063}, but while the latter is limited to a system with \(\mathcal{C}_1=\mathcal{C}_s = \mathcal{C}_3 = \mathcal{C}_4 = 1\) and \(\mathcal{C}_2 = 0\), this proof is adapted to a more generalized structure as depicted in Fig. \ref{fig1:RC system}.\\ \textbf{Step 1: Construct the Block Diagram for Sinusoidal-Input Closed-Loop Reset Control System as Shown in Fig. \ref{fig: CL_Block_Diagram_Harmonics_a}, Decomposing \(v(t)\) into Its \(n\)-th Harmonic Components, Expressed as \(v(t) = \sum\nolimits_{n=1}^{\infty} v^n(t)\).}

 Figure \ref{fig: CL_Block_Diagram_Harmonics_a} illustrates the signal flow from the error signal \( e(t) \) to the reset controller's output \( v(t) \) in Fig. \ref{fig1:RC system}.
 First, the error signal \( e(t) \) passes through the ``Virtual Harmonic Separator" and \(\mathcal{C}_1\), resulting in the signal \( z^n(t) \).
 Subsequently, \( z^n(t) \) is processed by \(\mathcal{C}_2\) to generate \( a^n(t) \), and by \(\mathcal{C}_r\) to produce \( m^n(t) \).
 The signals \( a^n(t) \) and \( m^n(t) \) are then combined to form \( v^n(t) \), and summing all \( v^n(t) \) components produces the overall output \( v(t) \).